guidoism/escape/index.md

 ### Existing research and ideas

-* [Project Oberon](http://www.projectoberon.com) -- CPU, Compiler, and OS written from scratch.
+* [Project Oberon](http://www.projectoberon.com) -- Book about a CPU, Compiler, and OS written from scratch.
 Wirth demonstrates that it's entirely possible to design an entire system from the ground up -- Without relying on legacy code.
 * [*Seven Laws of Sane Personal Computing*](http://www.loper-os.org/?p=284) -- From Loper OS
+* [*Stack Computers: the new wave*](https://users.ece.cmu.edu/~koopman/stack_computers/index.html) -- Book about an alternative way to design cpus.

 ### Areas of new research